stellar/java-stellar-anchor-sdk/payment-circle/src/main/java/org/stellar/anchor/paymentservice/circle/Readme.md

 ## Usage

-The CirclePaymentService does not implement all Circle capabilities, just a subset of the ones that are important for most of the Stellar-related use cases, being limited to `CircleWallet<>CircleWallet`, `CircleWallet<>Stellar` and `CircleWallet<>BankWire` integrations.
+The CirclePaymentService does not implement all Circle capabilities, just a subset of the ones that are relevant for most of the Stellar-related use cases, being limited to `CircleWallet<>CircleWallet`, `CircleWallet<>Stellar` and `CircleWallet<>BankWire` integrations.
 Credit cards, ACH, SEPA, BTC, ETH and other networks supported by Circle are not covered by this integration.

 All methods are async and return a `reactor.core.publisher.Mono`.
 For more information, please refer to [Project Reactor].
-In the examples below we won't be handling the throwable errors, and we will be using the methods synchronously, but in reality you can use the library in the following ways:
+In most of the examples below we won't be handling the throwable errors, and we will be using the methods synchronously, but you can also use the library asynchronous features at your choice, here is a quick example to help you get started:

 ```java
 CirclePaymentService service = CirclePaymentService(config);